05 Dec 5 Digital Marketing Trends For 2018 That Prove Mobile-First

 Successful brands of future would be those that understand the consumers’ micro-moments and imply suitable strategies.

 You have heard the term “augmented reality”, haven’t you?
 Augmented reality means to add something such as graphics or sounds in the form of image, text and video onto everyday objects in the users’ natural environment.
-There are several types of augmented reality which are marker based augmented reality, markerless augmented reality, projection based augmented reality and superimposition based augmented reality.
+There are several types of augmented reality which are the marker based augmented reality, markerless augmented reality, projection-based augmented reality and superimposition based augmented reality.
 It would be better not to go into detail, types of augmented reality in a detailed way can be another blog post subject.
 Let’s return to our subject.

 The answer of why augmented reality is the future of digital marketing is implicit in Pokémon Go.
 The thing that made it attractive and different is augmented reality.
 Thanks to this, it became the most played game on the planet in a short time.